lokeshwarlakhi/lokeshwarlakhi/README.md

 <img src = "./media/oh_hi_there.png" width = 280 align= 'left' style="margin-bottom: 10px; margin-top:15px">
 </div>

-🚀 I love data science and have experience working with technologies like Python, pandas, sklearn, tensorflow, SQL and Tableau.
-I enjoy solving complex problems using data and building machine learning models to make predictions and recommendations.
+🚀 I’m a Python Developer & AI Enthusiast with experience working on technologies like Python, pandas, scikit-learn, pytorch, SQL, and Tableau.
+I enjoy solving complex problems with data, building machine learning & GenAI models, and creating tools that can make predictions, recommendations, and real-world impact.

-🚀 I **write blogs** on various topics related to **data science**, **machine learning**, and **artificial intelligence**.
+🚀 I **write blogs** on various topics related to **Python**, **machine learning**, and **artificial intelligence**.
 You can find my articles on my personal blog @ [hashnode](https://lokeshwarlakhi.hashnode.dev/), [Medium](https://medium.com/@lokeshwarlakhi).

-🚀 I **record podcasts** on data science topics and interview industry experts to learn about their experiences and insights.
-You can listen to my podcasts on platforms like Spotify and Google Podcasts.

-🚀 I'm an active member of the data science community and regularly participate in events like hackathons, meetups, and conferences.
-I love sharing my knowledge and learning from others, and I'm always looking for new opportunities to collaborate and contribute to the community.
+🚀 I’m an active member of the AI/ML community, regularly engaging in hackathons, meetups, and conferences.
+I love sharing knowledge, learning from peers, and collaborating on meaningful projects.

 🚀 I'm new to open source contributions and looking to activly contribute to open source projects related to data science and machine learning.
 I believe in the power of open source software to accelerate innovation and democratize access to technology.
 For now , i'm hunting those `good first issues` and always looking for new projects to contribute to and ways to help the community.